Glen Ellyn, Illinois: Glen Ellyn Park District

-Sunset Pool Aquatic Center

-Sunset Pool is a summer get away with fun and refreshing activities for early childhood, youth/adults and seniors.
-It counts with an outdoor, zero depth features as sloping, beach style entry as a well as the sand play area perfect for non-swimming children.
-It counts with water slides and a concession stand with in the facility.
-The sunset pool offers a variety of events from BBQ's to back to school bashes and special event rentals.

 Education

 Higher education

 The main campus of College of DuPage is located in Glen Ellyn.
 Among its alumni are the comedian John Belushi and his actor brother James Belushi.

 Public schools

 Glen Ellyn's primary schools are part of Glen Ellyn School District 41 and Community Consolidated School District 89.
 Its high schools are a part of Glenbard Township High School District 87, with the term Glenbard being a blend of Glen Ellyn and Lombard, a village due east of Glen Ellyn.